 Do you have any specific recommendations for [Catholics/AAPI families/other identity] who are struggling after someone has come out?

-What would you do if someone who just came out to you set a boundary (e.g., don’t tell dad) that you are not comfortable with?
+What would you do if someone who just came out to you set a boundary (e.g., “don’t tell dad”) that you are not comfortable with?